rehierl/node-tree-outliner/1-0-mathematics/1-4-0-tuples-sequences.md

 values:   v1
 ```

-* see "sequences" for in-depth discussions on sequences
+* the term used throughout this discussion is "sequences"
-* note - (&) represents the concatenation operator
+* see "sequences" for further details

 <!-- ======================================================================= -->
 ## core concept